etsuprun/halefdocs/openvxml.rst

 After the third time we hit the Default exit path, the counter was greater than 2, and so we got kicked out from the application.

-Portals: Extending Workflows to Span Multiple Canvases
+Appendix A: Portals: Extending Workflows to Span Multiple Canvases
 --------------------------------------------------------
 Using multiple canvases is a great way to separate an application into more manageable pieces.